DenisBiondic/ImmutableGrafana/README.md

 - edit the dashboard directly in grafana
 - export the dashboard to JSON
 - save the JSON file here in sources (dashboard folder)

-# Important

-This feature is only available in grafana master branch, and is scheduled to be release with Grafana 4.7!
-Check here: https://github.com/grafana/grafana/milestone/72

-If you consider to use this approach for your code, I suggest you tag the grafana/grafana:master with your own tag and use that image instead, so that you are not suprised if grafana/grafana:master is suddenly not so stable.